xXleowXx/gitlab-charts/doc/charts/registry/index.md

 ### Notification Secret

-Notification Secret is utilized for Geo to help manage syncing Container Registry data between primary and secondary sites.
+Notification Secret is utilized for calling back to the GitLab application in various ways.

-The content of the key this references correlates to the `http.secret` value of [registry](https://hub.docker.com/_/registry/).
-This value should be populated with a cryptographically generated random string.
+Such as Geo to help manage syncing Container Registry data between primary and secondary sites.

-The `notificationSecret` secret object will automatically create this secret if not provided.
+The `notificationSecret` secret object will be automatically created if not provided, when the `shared-secrets` feature is enabled.

 To create this secret manually: